One day you will be sick.

 Like all seemingly hopeless and tragic struggles, the underdog must have a sense of humor just to survive and not lose hope.
-Many of the women in the provinces work so hard that they grow old before their time looking 45 when they are only in their twenties.
-Gulmakai was 22 but looked 45 but created poetry as she cooked and cleaned.
+Many of the women in the provinces work so hard that they grow old before their time.
+Gulmakai was 22 but looked 45.
+She created poetry as she cooked and cleaned.

 “Making love to an old man is like

 Making love to a limp cornstalk blackened by fungus.”

 Even though the Taliban in Afghanistan has been known to assassinate outspoken women, the greatest threat to an Afghan woman comes from within her own home.
 A physician’s assistant, who naturally wanted to remain anonymous, summed up the harsh reality for women in Afghanistan.
 “Now that Afghan women are aware of their rights, they fight for them in their family.
 If they get their rights, that’s good.
 If they don’t, they kill themselves or get beaten up.”[vi]

 No human community regardless of how sophisticated or primitive its institutions is viable if half of its population is exploited and abused.
 All women on this planet experience disrespect and psychological enslavement in patriarchal societies where men unknowingly suffer the grievous consequences as well.